banacorn/language-server-mule/README.md

 # language-server-mule

-Rescript library for retrieving and interfacing with language servers
+Rescript library for VS Code extensions to search, aqcuire, and interface with language servers or programs